DeviRaju27/tweeter/README.md

 ## Getting Started

-1. Fork and Clone your repository onto your local device.
+1. Fork this repository and Clone it onto your local device.
 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.